KingOfTheAce2/Dutch-Disciplinary-Law-Tuchtrecht/README.md

 ## Daily Fetch Script

-Run manually (the crawler fetches up to 5000 new rulings per run):
+Run manually (the crawler processes up to 10,000 records per run by default):

 ```bash
 python -m crawler.main
 ```

+During execution the crawler prints each processed URL so progress is visible in the GitHub Actions log.

 Use `python -m crawler.main --reset` to ignore the last run timestamp and crawl the entire backlog.
+The `--max-records` option controls how many rulings are processed in a single run.

-Each run writes a new JSONL file under `shards/` and uploads it to the configured Hugging Face dataset.
-The current shard number is stored in `last_shard.txt` so consecutive runs don't overwrite previous data.
+Each run appends new JSONL files under `data/`.
+The timestamp of the last successful crawl is stored in `.last_update` so consecutive runs only fetch new data.

 Or add to cron to automate daily.